Oct. 1 (UPI) -- On this date in history:

 In 1908, Henry Ford introduced the Model-T automobile, selling it for $825, and changing the way Americans would travel throughout the country.

-In 1918, Arab forces under T. E. Lawrence, better known as "Lawrence of Arabia," capture Damascus.
+In 1918, Arab forces under T. E. Lawrence, better known as "Lawrence of Arabia," captured Damascus.
 Lawrence would prove instrumental in the establishment of a provisional Arab government under Prince Faisal.

 In 1936, the rebel Nationalist government in Spain named Gen. Francisco Franco its leader.
 He would go on to be dictator of the country from 1939 until his death in 1975.